msg-DAVID-GmbH/RemoteWorking/03_moderating_remote_meetings.md

 - best practice every participant sitting before his/her own webcam
 - only if that's not possible, use meeting room
+- however, most difficult setting: hybrid meeting (number of persons in one room, several remote participants)
 - remote-sitting colleagues have to be cared about in a special way:
    - at the beginning, state names of people present
    - during meeting, comment on things happening ("Joe just came in and joined us", "Michael is drawing something on the flip chart")